Carpe Diem- Elige Christus?

 It’s an eye-opening read, but the biggest thing I’ve taken away from it so far is how seriously we take things that are fleeting in nature, and how easily we dismiss things of importance (because we’ll get around to it eventually).

 Simply put, we crave these things because our flesh craves them.
 Our physical bodies crave physical things.
-And in the process of acquiring things, our souls become less and less engaged.
+And in the process of becoming attached to physical things, our souls become less and less engaged.

 Slowing Down Is Hard